-Since it is almost Thanksgiving, I decided to share a few mini crochet pumpkins that you guys could make!
+Since it is almost Thanksgiving, I decided to share a mini pumpkin crochet pattern that you guys could make!

 They can be used as home decor, place cards or even to hang as a garland.